 - Tea Ceremony at Bonsai Museum

-In conclusion, Tokyo isnt that expensive to cover, as there is so much one can do and feast their eyes on, without hurting the wallet too much.
+In conclusion, Tokyo isn’t that expensive to cover, as there is so much one can do and feast their eyes on, without hurting the wallet too much.
 You just need your 2 feet, a good camera and lots of energy to make the best of your budget japan itinerary you planned.

-For those who like skiing in Japan, check out this ski video at Shiga Kogen.
+SKI-ERS ALART: For those who like skiing in Japan, get some inspiration with this ski at Shiga Kogen experience.

 3 Must-Dos for those Visiting Japan on Budget